AnimosWorkshop/Sor-Vault/Sign of Remembrance/Martial Techniques/Partisan/Committed Blow.md

 - Movement Cost: 25'
 - Required Weapon: Any heavy weapon

 You put as much power as you can into one decisive attack, attempting to blow away your opponent.
-Your attack gains the Lethal 2 property, deals 2 additional damage and generates an additional 1 spree on a hit.
+Your attack gains the Lethal 2 property, deals 1 additional damage.